radheem/sentiment-analysis-app/README.md

     $ python manage.py migrate
     $ python manage.py runserver
     ```
+3. Run scripts/save_model.py to generate a model
+    <br>a. add path to dir where you want to place the model
+    <br>b. provide name of the model
+    <br>c. both params later used in .env

-3. Open a browser and go to http://localhost:8000/
+4. Open a browser and go to http://localhost:8000/
 4. Sign up